pencil-code/pencil-code/python/tests/README.md

 ```sh
 pytest
 ```
-This also requires `sourceme.sh` to have been sourced in the current shell.
+This requires `sourceme.sh` to have been sourced in the current shell.
 Moreover, the Python packages that Pencil's Python module depends on should be installed.